CircuitSetup/Expandable-6-Channel-ESP32-Energy-Meter/README.md

 v1.2 & v1.3 have JP8-JP11 on the back of the board, that would allow all voltage channels to be connected together, which would allow power and other metering values to be calculated.
 Most of v1.3 came soldered together.

 v1.4 removed JP8-JP11, and has voltage channels connected internally on the pcb.

+#### **Measuring Dual Pole (240V) Circuits**
+There are 3 different options for measuring circuits that are dual pole, or 240V:
+- Monitor 1 phase with 1 CT, and double the current output in software (least accurate)
+- Use 2 CTs to monitor each hot wire on the circuit (if you are monitoring 1 voltage, they should be in opposite directions from eachother)
+- If you have enough wire, and the CT is large enough, run both hot wires through 1 CT in opposite directions

 #### **Measuring A Second Voltage**
 The holes labelled VA2 next to the power plug on the meter main board, and in the bottom right of the add-on board are for measuring a second voltage.
 To do this you must: